How to compare home and contents insurance

-Compare like-for-like
+Compare home insurance like-for-like

-Compare like-for-like by making sure the details you enter are the same from quote to quote.
+Make sure the details you enter are the same from quote to quote.
 That’s things like:

 - the excess